LEARN

 Colour Adult:

 Adults: Mostly green parrot with black head and neck, slate-grey wash over breast and upper belly.
-Black bill.
+Black beak.
 Wing mainly green with deep yellow wing coverts and red on shoulder.
 Eye red.
 Legs and feet slate grey.

 Colour Juvenile: